SriSatyaLokesh/some-app-for-whatsapp/notebooks/UI/README.md

     - Someone deleted Profile picture
     - Someone changed group description.
     - Messages in this chat are end-to-end encrypted (once in a chat).
   3. Media
+    - Usually we don't get the type of media user has sent.
+But here are some types of media we may get -
         - Images
         - GIFs
         - Videos
         - Stickers
+        - Documents

 JSON should have these fields according to type of message.
 Here are the formats for all 3 types of messages -
   1. Nomral message -